+2006 2007 2008(1) ROIC as reported in the Company's Annual Report on Form 10-K for the years ended December 31 8.2% 8.7% 10.2% ROIC as certified by the Committee for Performance Stock Unit Awards 8.2% 8.7% 10.0%

-As reported in the Company's Annual Report on Form 10-K, ROIC was 8.2% and 8.7% for the years ended December 31, 2006 and December 31, 2007, respectively.
-Performance stock units earned under the 2006 and 2007 grants for each of the Named Executive Officers are included as Earned Performance Stock Units in the Stock Awards column of the Outstanding Equity Awards at 2007 Fiscal Year-End Table on page 44.
+The Committee, in its discretion, adjusted reported 2008 ROIC downward for a special item.
+Reported ROIC included the recognition of a loss in Other Comprehensive Income resulting from investment losses in pension assets.
+Performance stock units earned under each of the 2006, 2007, and 2008 grants for each of the Named Executive Officers are included as Earned Performance Stock Units in the Stock Awards column of the Outstanding Equity Awards at 2008 Fiscal Year-End Table on page 42.
+The table below summarizes how performance stock units were earned in 2008.